Frequently Asked Questions about the IRB Application

 - I've heard there is a requirement for stamping consent forms and advertisements with approval dates and IRB Numbers.
 How do I do this?

-When your study is approved by the IRB, an activity called Finalize Documents embeds information about the IRB, the approval date, and the version of the study's informed consent documentation.
+When your study is approved by the IRB the eResearch system will add information about the IRB, the approval date, and the version of the study's informed consent documentation in the header of your submitted informed consent documents.

-- Informed Consent: Use the templates to draft your informed consent documents.
+- Informed Consent: Use the templates on our website to draft your informed consent documents.
+This ensures you do not miss any required elements.
 You can copy and paste any current drafts into a template.

-- Advertisements: Guidelines are posted in the sample templates section of this website.
+- Recruitment/Advertisements: Guidelines are posted in the sample templates section of this website.

 - Is it necessary to have a consent form for a survey?